RandyGaul/cute_framework/doc/ecs/README.md

 All components are user defined (see Components section).

-Once registered, an entity instance can be made by calling a single function `app_make_entity`.
+Once registered, an entity instance can be made by calling a single function `entity_make`.

 ```cpp
 entity_t e = entity_make(app, "Octorok");